-12 of us gathered together in the old sauna, but with that many bodies it took forever to get up to 200 degrees.
-After an hour the heat was finally sufficient, and we crammed in and sweated in there for as long as we could stand it.
-Finally we were ready, and all headed out.
+12 of us gathered together in the old dome sauna, but with that many bodies it took forever to get up to 200 degrees.
+After an hour the heat was finally enough, and we crammed in and sweated awkwardly together wearing nothing but a towel.
+Finally the heat got too much too much to stand and we all dropped our towels and headed out.
 Now, I knew the trick to this is to not run because the -100 air will just damage your lungs, but unfortunately the excitement of the moment caught up with me, and I headed out at full throttle.
 About halfway to the pole, I realized I was pointing the wrong direction, and finally spotted the guy who was out there marking the spot with a flashlight.
 I decided to slow down, and did a fast walk the rest of the way, but the damage was done.
 By the time I got back, I was already coughing and hacking…enough people had done the same thing that the sauna sounded like a TB ward while we all tried to warm up.
-After about 90 minutes I started breathing normally again, but it’ll take a couple of days to be back to 100%.
+After about 90 minutes I started breathing normally again, but it took a couple of days to be back to 100%.

 The distance that you have to run has gotten shorter each year.
 Due to a quirk in the way the ice sheet that the south pole sits on flows, the geographic south pole actually gets about 10 feet closer to the station each year.
 Back in 2002 we ran from the old domed station to the pole which was a distance of about 100 yards each way.
 In 2004 and every year since, the run goes from the new elevated station cutting off about 30 yards each way..and still getting easier each year!
 Below you can see a night shot of the elevated station, and the geographic pole is at the right edge of the frame.